 Added by Atheist Exile on May 2, 2012 at 8:00pm — No Comments

 The naturalist understanding of morality asserts that we have evolved empathy as an impetus to cooperation.
 Combined with personal experience, empathy leads most of us to a "Golden Rule" sense of morality.
 From experience, I know what hurts me: with empathy, I know the same things likely hurt you too.
 Experience and empathy is all we need to decide most moral matters.
 "Do unto…Continue

 “I am treated as evil by people who claim that they are being oppressed

 because they are not allowed to force me to practice what they do.” ~D. Dale Gulledge

 Ignorance is our natural state: we were born that way.
-We learn what we know as…Continue
+We learn what we know as we grow up and gradually replace ignorance with…Continue

 There's a fundamental disconnect between atheists and the word "atheist".
 Part of this is because there isn't complete agreement on what the word means.

 “An argument which proves too much, proves nothing.” ~M.M.
 Mangasarian

 Carl Popper popularized the concept of scientific falsifiability.
 He asserted that a hypothesis, proposition, or theory is observably valid only if it is…Continue